Dovedale (Ashbourne Circular) Walk

 The Dovedale Bar at the Izaak Walton Hotel Ilam, Dovedale, Ashbourne, Staffordshire, DE6 2AY (01335 350 981).
 The Izaak Walton is located 7.1 km/4.4 mi into the walk.

-Tea (in Ashbourne, on the optional route through town):
+In Ashbourne, on an optional route through town:

 The Coach & Horses.

-The Castle & Falcon, The White Horse, Noah’s Ark, and several options for food in the INTU Shopping Centre (formerly Westfield).
+The White Horse, Noah’s Ark, plus several well-rated pubs in the Cathedral Quarter.
+Several options for food in the Derbion Shopping Centre (formerly INTU and Westfield).

 The Brunswick Inn, The Victoria Inn, The Waterfall, The Merry Widows.